This is a 4-day course that will be delivered over eight 4-hour sessions via live web conference.

 Course Base Fees: $2,400 USD

-Engineers who need a comprehensive understanding of the design concepts and methods used in protecting high-voltage electrical substation bus and power transformers would benefit from this course.
+This course is intended for engineers who need a comprehensive understanding of the design concepts and methods used in protecting high-voltage electrical substations.

 - Relaying Fundamentals

 - Class Exercise: Autotransformer Ampere-Turn Balance Principle Verification

 - Transformer Protection – Part 3

 - Class Exercise: Bus Protection

 - Shunt Capacitor Bank Protection

 - Class Exercise: Capacitor Bank Unbalance Protection Settings Calculation

 - Shunt Reactor Protection